DATE OF BIRTH19 July 1995

 A fine reader of the game, Miazga also sampled continental football at Red Bulls, appearing in the CONCACAF Champions League.

-Miazga was given a game for Chelsea Under-21s in March 2016 and at the start of April he made his first team debut, playing 90 minutes away at Aston Villa with John Terry and Gary Cahill both injured.
+Miazga signed at Stamford Bridge in January 2016 and was immediately handed the number 20 shirt.
+He first featured for our Under-21s in March before his senior debut, playing 90 minutes away at Aston Villa with John Terry and Gary Cahill both injured.
 The game went well as he helped keep a clean sheet in a 4-0 win.
 He made one further appearance in 2015/16, playing the first-half at Swansea a week after his debut.

-On 31 August 2016 he moved on a season-long loan to Vitesse Arnhem and while he spent the early part of his time at the club in and out of the side, from February onwards the defender became a regular starter.
+Still only 21, Miazga moved on a season-long loan to Vitesse in the summer of 2016 and, while he spent the early part of his time at the club in and out of the side, from February onwards the defender became a regular starter.
 He was part of the team which helped Vitesse win the Dutch Cup final, their first major trophy triumph.
 By the end of the campaign he had made 19 starts and 10 substitute appearances.

 He returned to Vitesse for 2017/18 and featured prominently throughout the season, making 42 appearances and scoring four goals, including one in a Europa League qualifying play-off match against Utrecht.